mildsunrise/node_netlink/README.md

     interface (`RawNetlinkSocket`) to create Netlink sockets and send / receive raw data over them.
 Its API is intended to mirror [`dgram.Socket`](https://nodejs.org/api/dgram.html).
+    This is the only layer that interacts with the native code.

     This layer manages creation of unique port numbers, credential passing, addressing, message peeking, truncated messages, etc.